-By utilizing a fact-based, real-time, singular version of the truth, companies are now empowered to achieve and maintain a competitive edge through the use of industry specific business intelligence.
+By utilizing a fact-based, real-time, singular version of the truth, business people are empowered to achieve and maintain a competitive edge through the use of industry specific business intelligence.
 Executives, CFOs, branch managers and your sales team have immediate access to crucial information to make fast and educated decisions.

 Data is available across core business processes such as industry trends, customer behavior, productivity, inventory, and detailed financial analysis.
-Data analytics software extracts the information, transforming it into clear insights to enable actionable and strategic decision-making to readily achieve their goals.
+Business intelligence software extracts the information, transforming it into clear insights to enable actionable and strategic decision-making so people can readily achieve their goals.

-Industry specific data analytics enables companies to discover detailed sales trends based on their customers’ preferences, reactions to promotions, online shopping experiences, purchasing habits, and patterns and trends which affect sales.
+Industry specific business intelligence enables companies to discover detailed sales trends based on their customers’ preferences, reactions to promotions, online shopping experiences, purchasing habits, and patterns and trends which affect sales.
 Leveraging customer buying habits permits a company to decide the best course of action to retain valuable customers and take advantage of missed sales opportunities.